Sriwijaya Air: Full-service ambitions and expansion (2012–2017)

-Cooperation with Garuda Indonesia (2018-2019)
+Cooperation with Garuda Indonesia (2018–2019)

 On 9 November 2018, Garuda Indonesia, through its subsidiary Citilink, took over operations as well as financial management of Sriwijaya Air with a Cooperation Agreement (KSO) mutually agreed upon by both airlines.
 The cooperation agreement had intended to rehabilitate and improve Sriwijaya Air's financial and operational performance and efficiency after significant losses the year prior.
 Under the agreement, both Sriwijaya Air and NAM Air would be operated as subsidiaries of Garuda Indonesia.
 The agreement between the two parties had also reportedly revolved around Sriwijaya Air's inability to fulfil obligations to pay its debt to GMF Aero Asia, Garuda Indonesia's aircraft maintenance subsidiary.

-On 24 September 2019, agreement broke down when GMF Aero Asia declined Sriwijaya aircraft maintenance services and removed engines and parts from Sriwijaya Air aircraft due to the latter's inability to pay its debt to the former.
+On 24 September 2019, the agreement broke down when GMF AeroAsia (Gaurda's MRO) declined Sriwijaya aircraft maintenance services and removed engines and parts from Sriwijaya Air aircraft due to the latter's inability to pay its debt to the former.
 The dispute caused Sriwijaya to announce mass cancellations of its flights and triggered a lawsuit from Citilink over the debt.
-The agreement came back into force on 1 October after the two parties have mutually agreed to resolve their disputes.
+The agreement came back into force on 1 October after the two parties resolved their disputes.
 The reconciliation proved to be short-lived when the Cooperation Agreement (KSO) between Garuda Indonesia and Sriwijaya Air was ultimately terminated on November 8, 2019.
 Garuda Indonesia alleged Sriwijaya's inability to pay its leasing dues to aircraft lessors and an outstanding debt amounting to Rp 2.02 trillion to Indonesian state-owned enterprises (including Garuda and its subsidiaries) to have marked the collapse of the agreement.
-The severance of the agreement triggered safety concerns from the Indonesian Directorate General of Civil Aviation who announced aircraft airworthiness inspections amid the concerns.
+The severance of the agreement triggered safety concerns from the Indonesian Directorate General of Civil Aviation which announced aircraft airworthiness inspections amid the concerns.
 Following the split, the Sriwijaya Air Group announced agreements new contractors for ground and maintenance services unrelated to Garuda Indonesia.

-COVID-19 Pandemic and financial difficulties (2021-present)
+COVID-19 pandemic and financial difficulties (2021–present)

-In 2021, amid financial difficulties intensified by the COVID-19 pandemic and the crash on January 9, the airline cut its workforce and offered its employees to resign.
+In 2021, amid financial difficulties intensified by the COVID-19 pandemic and the crash of Flight 182, the airline cut its workforce and offered its employees to resign.
 Following the cuts, the Indonesian Ministry of Labour opened an inquiry on the airline after it allegedly failed to pay severance payments to its former employees.
 In October 2022, the airline entered a temporary debt restructuring measure (PKPU) following a request from a creditor fulfilled by the Central Jakarta District Court.